Children in the Gaza war: Vaccinations

 Shortly after the 7 October attacks and Israel's retaliation in October 2023, preventable diseases were expected to rise due to disruption in vaccination abilities.
 Childhood vaccinations had already dropped due to the COVID-19 pandemic, and experts cautioned about the spread of infectious diseases such as COVID-19 and measles that could be contained primarily with vaccinations.

 In mid-December 2023, the Gaza Health Ministry stated it had run out of vaccinations for children, which would have catastrophic repercussions.
 An UNOCHA representative stated the organization was having difficulty delivering childhood vaccines.
 On 1 January 2024 it was reported by the Palestinian Health Ministry that Israel had allowed and would facilitate the transport of vaccines into Gaza through the Rafa crossing.
 It was cautioned that the disbursement of the vaccines would be difficult due to displacement and destruction of infrastructure.
 On 29 January 2024, UNICEF reported that 16,000 children were at risk of missing routine vaccinations.

-In July 2024, a polio epidemic broke out in Gaza, marking the first appearance of the virus there in 25 years, and it remains ongoing.
+In July 2024, a polio outbreak occurred in Gaza, marking the first appearance of the virus there in 25 years, and it remains ongoing.
 In order to contain the polio virus outbreak and limit further transmission, the WHO held two vaccination drives, one in September 2024 that reached 90% of children under 10, and one in February 2025.